ramrom/rams_dot_files/cheatsheets/plex_cheatsheet.md

 - can share a library with a plex user by username or email
 - can create smart playlists and share just the playlist
 - can deauthorize(logout) individual devices: https://support.plex.tv/articles/115007577087-devices/

+## OTHER
+- plex docker - logs in `Library/Application Support/Plex Media Server/Logs`
+    - in web, hit `console` on left panel to see logs